Ad Insertion Policy

 - In-Stream Overlay settings:

-- Enable or disable the delivery of overlay ads.
+- Enabled: enable or disable the delivery of overlay ads.

 - First insertion: the time when the first overlay impression appears.
 Choose on a scale from 5 to 60 seconds.
 The default setting is 20 seconds.